-- 2.21.6.1.3 After the CONTRACTOR has provided services under this Agreement for a full calendar year, the CONTRACTOR shall establish and maintain the minimum net worth requirements required by TDCI, including but not limited to TCA 56-32-112. - 2.21.6.1.4 Any and all payments made by TENNCARE, including capitation payments, any payments related to processing claims for services incurred prior to the start date of operations pursuant to Section 3.7.1.2.1, as well as incentive payments (if applicable) to the CONTRACTOR shall be considered "Premium revenue" for the purpose of calculating the minimum net worth required by TCA 56-32-112. - 2.21.6.1.5 The CONTRACTOR shall demonstrate evidence of its compliance with this provision to TDCI in the financial reports filed with TDCI by the CONTRACTOR.
-The CONTRACTOR agrees that failure to maintain any of the financial requirements in accordance with this Section 2.21.6.1 through 2.21.6.7, as determined by TDCI, shall constitute hazardous financial conditions as defined by TCA 56-32-112. - 2.21.6.2 Statutory Net Worth for Enhanced Enrollment
+- 2.21.6.1 Minimum Net Worth - 2.21.6.1.1 The CONTRACTOR shall establish and maintain the minimum net worth requirements required by TDCI, including but not limited to TCA 56-32-112. - 2.21.6.1.2 Any and all payments made by TENNCARE, including administrative fee payments, as well as incentive payments (if applicable) to the CONTRACTOR shall be considered "Premium revenue" for the purpose of calculating the minimum net worth required by TCA 56-32-112. - 2.21.6.1.3 The CONTRACTOR shall demonstrate evidence of its compliance with this provision to TDCI in the financial reports filed with TDCI by the CONTRACTOR.